pete-mba5/pete-mba5.github.io/_posts/2024-04-30-picture-of-the-day.markdown

 categories: jekyll update
 ---

 Today we are having a team building at Wasen in Stuttgart.
-I a little bit nervous.
+I am a little bit nervous.

 Pedrolo's book is fulfilling my expectations.
 Never disappointed.

 I ran in the early morning and stretched.
 Today there is no strength training.
-I can relax and enjoy the rest of the day.
+Now I can relax and enjoy the rest of the day.